Equinor ASA: Notifiable Trading

-(MENAFN- GlobeNewsWire - Nasdaq) A close associate to a primary insider in Equinor ASA (OSE: EQNR, NYSE: EQNR) has transferred shares in Equinor ASA to a primary insider.
+(MENAFN- GlobeNewsWire - Nasdaq) A primary insider and close associate in Equinor ASA (OSE: EQNR, NYSE: EQNR) have sold shares in Equinor ASA:

+Jon Olav Li, close associate to board member Hilde Møllerstad, has on 30 October 2023 sold 1630 shares at a price of NOK 381.25 per share.

-Details of the transfer of shares are set forth in the attached notifications.
+Details of the sales of shares are set forth in the attached notification.

 This is information that Equinor ASA is obliged to make public pursuant to Article 19 of the EU Market Abuse Regulation and subject to the disclosure requirements pursuant to Section 5-12 of the Norwegian Securities Trading Act.